shrikantkalar023/learning-nodejs/README.md

 52. **Authorization** - process of determining if a user has permission to perform a given operation.

 53. **joi-password-complexity** - custom joi validator for password complexity.

+54. **Hashing** - process of converting input of any size into a fixed-size string.
+Used in hash tables for fast data retrieval & in cryptography for storing passwords.

+55. **Salting** - adding random string to the password before hashing, making tha hash output unique.
+Used in conjunction with hashing to make it more secure.